-Short bio (95 words): Anica Mrose Rissi is the author of the Anna, Banana chapter-book series, the picture books The Teacher’s Pet and Watch Out for Wolf!, and a YA novel, Always Forever Maybe.
+Short bio (95 words): Anica Mrose Rissi is the author of the Anna, Banana chapter-book series, the picture books Watch Out for Wolf! and The Teacher’s Pet, and a YA novel, Always Forever Maybe.
 Her essays have been published by The Writer and the New York Times, and she plays fiddle in and writes lyrics for the band Owen Lake and the Tragic Loves.
 Anica grew up in Maine and spent many years in New York City, where she worked as an executive editor in children’s book publishing.
 She currently lives in Princeton, New Jersey, with her dog, Arugula.

 Wondering how to pronounce my name?
 It’s uh-NEE-kuh REE-see (and Mrose is like “gross” with an “mmm”).
 You can listen to me say it here.
 Most of my friends call me Nica.